Table of Contents

 Health Benefits of Eating Grapes

-It's possible that it will help your heart.
-Grapes are high in fiber and potassium, both of which are beneficial to heart health, including blood pressure.
+It may help your heart.
+Grapes are high in fiber and potassium, which are beneficial to heart health, including blood pressure.
 Resveratrol and quercetin, two polyphenols found in grapes, are thought to protect the cardiovascular system from inflammatory and oxidative damage.

-Grapes are technically a moderate sugar food, with 15g of carbs per 100g.
-Because they are naturally occurring sugars rather than ‘free' sugars, you don't have to worry about cutting down on them if you consume grapes whole.
+Grapes are a moderate-sugar food, with 15g of carbs per 100g.
+Because they are naturally occurring sugars rather than ‘free' sugars, you don't have to worry about cutting down on them if you consume whole grapes.

-Grapes also have a low glycaemic index, which is a measurement of how rapidly a food elevates blood sugar levels when consumed alone.
+Grapes also have a low glycaemic index, which measures how rapidly a food elevates blood sugar levels when consumed alone.
 Furthermore, several of the natural components found in grapes, such as resveratrol, tend to help with blood sugar regulation.

 Several substances found in grapes, such as resveratrol, lutein, and zeaxanthin, may aid in the prevention of common eye illnesses.

-Grapes include vitamins and minerals that are beneficial to bone health, though additional human research is needed.
+Grapes include vitamins and minerals that benefit bone health, though additional human research is needed.

 Grapes are high in antioxidants, which can help fight free radicals, which can harm cells and cause cancer.